wp-plugins/ultimate-wp-filter/readme.txt

 = 1.1.2 =
 * Added Deutsch language

+= 1.1.3 =
+* Added Dutch, Italian, Japanese, Portuguese, Russian, and Spanish languages
+* Ability to select all language and filtering target in admin options.

+= 1.2.0 =
+* Now Ultimate WP Filter use WWWGuard API for better filtering
+* Removed language selection in admin menu

 == Upgrade Notice ==
 * None - The plugin does have version control and will perform any structural upgrades automatically.